 Homily for second Sunday of Easter, A21 Apr 2017, by Sermons in

-Some Catholics today are tempted to walk away from this beautiful sacrament of reconciliation for lack of knowledge, they want to walk away from the body of Christ just like Thomas did.
+Some Catholics today are tempted to walk away from this beautiful sacrament of reconciliation for lack of knowledge; they want to walk away from the body of Christ just like Thomas did.
 Where did Thomas go when Jesus appeared to the apostles?
 Why was he not in the community of the Church at the time of the appearance?
 And that is the same question we need to ask some Catholics today; where were you?
 Or where are you going?
 In search of what?
 Nobody knows where Thomas went, but the fact is that he was not there when Jesus first appeared.
-We must learn to be faithful to the “brotherhood” like the early Christians and to the breaking of bread.
+We must learn to be faithful to the “brotherhood” like the early Christians and the breaking of bread.
 We have everything thing in the Catholic Church.

-As we celebrate mercy Sunday, let us continue to glory in the resurrection of our Lord Jesus Christ who reigns forever and ever.
+As we celebrate Mercy Sunday, let us continue to glory in the resurrection of our Lord Jesus Christ, who reigns forever and ever.
 It is in Him we have mercy and forgiveness of sins.